0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 This same method of using videos also worked on children who were showing symptoms of social isolation.
 It was so successful that some of the children later became social leaders within their schools.

 An interesting anecdote in the book, about a cult and their day of reckoning, explained how a group further convinced themselves after being ultimately proven wrong -- their day of reckoning (the end of the world) didn't come.
-These people had dedicated so much, that in utter disbelief and cornered, they sought any way to reconcile their wavering beliefs.
+These people had dedicated so much, that in utter disbelief and cornered, they sought any way to reconcile their diminishing beliefs.
 It came in the form of social proof -- recruitment, and contacting media.

 > If they could spread the word, if they could inform the uninformed, if they could persuade the sceptics, and if, by doing so, they could win new converts, their threatened but treasured beliefs could become *truer*.